cultureandempire/cultureandempire.github.io/README.md

 Of course, journalists and editors don't need to invent and insert these messages deliberately.
 They are as just gullible as anyone and can be manipulated in exactly the same ways.
 It just takes a few clever, well-placed people close to the top of the food chain, crafting wedge issues, talking points, and other propaganda elements.
 Feed these into the hierarchy, and they spread to the whole system.

-As a note, I'm shocked that my "teenager arrested for antisocial online comments, facing terrorism charges" line actually came true in 2013, multiple times.
+As a note, I'm shocked that my "teenager arrested for antisocial on-line comments, facing terrorism charges" line actually came true in 2013, multiple times.
 I wrote it several years ago as an absurd caricature.

 ## Kisses in the Park

-> "According to a Sydney Morning Herald article, the Australia government has decided to take the controversial step of having Internet service providers filter web content at the request of parents, in a crackdown on online bad language, pornography and child sex predators."--Slashdot front page, 9 August 2007
+> "According to a Sydney Morning Herald article, the Australia government has decided to take the controversial step of having Internet service providers filter web content at the request of parents, in a crackdown on on-line bad language, pornography and child sex predators."--Slashdot front page, 9 August 2007

 Having our thoughts held captive under the influence of propaganda only lasts for so long.
 We eventually clear our minds and realize that things are not quite right.
 For longer-lasting results, the men in charge have a more solid argument against freedom.
 I'm not talking about terrorism.
 I'm talking about simple morality.
 When people have too much freedom, the argument goes, they do bad things.
 Therefore, we will make laws For Everyone's Own Good that make those bad things illegal.